The-Ossuary/bookish-waffle/README.md

 ---

-**Replace placeholder links and addresses before publishing.
-If you want further tweaks, just ask!**

----

-Let me know if you want this even more condensed, or want any other changes!
+**Let me know if you want this condensed, further customized, or if you need a different file name or location!**